hernanponcedeleon/Dat3M/README.md

 ```
 java -jar dartagnan/target/dartagnan-3.1.1.jar <CAT file> [--target=<arch>] <program file> [options]
 ```
 For programs written in `.c` and `.bpl`, value `<arch>` specifies the programming language or architectures to which the program will be compiled.
-It must be one of the following:
+Program written in `.litmus` format do not require such option. `<arch>` must be one of the following:
 - c11
 - lkmm
 - imm